 Now let me tell you something…

 After going through every single one of these reviews, It’s become obvious to me…

-That is, they’ve NEVER had access to the Evergreen Wealth formula 2.0, at all.
+That is, the vast majority of these reviewers have NEVER had access to the Evergreen Wealth formula 2.0, at all.

 And I’m certain they haven’t had access to the other products on their sites too.